booyaa/booyaa.github.io/blog/2019-0015-aws-devops-pro-certification-configuration-management-and-infrastructure-as-code-intro.md

 - [CloudFormation](https://aws.amazon.com/cloudformation/) - This is a templating language that allows you to codify your infrastructure.
 This is the "Infrastructure as Code" part of this domain.
 - [OpsWorks](https://aws.amazon.com/opsworks/) - This service provides managed versions of Chef and Puppet.
 These are both industry standard configuration management systems.
 - [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) - is AWS' Platform as a Service (PaaS) offering.
-- [AWS Lambda](https://aws.amazon.com/lambda/) - A service to run microservices / Serverless functions ???
+- [AWS Lambda](https://aws.amazon.com/lambda/) - A service to run microservices / Serverless functions / Buzzword bingo
 - [AWS ECS](https://aws.amazon.com/ecs/) - Managed container services.
 IaC (codified)
 - [AWS Config](https://aws.amazon.com/config/) - Auditing services of your AWS services.
-- [AWS Systems Manager](https://aws.amazon.com/systems-manager/) - Allows you to manage your system environment using an agent, a bit like chef and puppet.
-CM.
 - [AWS Managed Services](https://aws.amazon.com/managed-services/) - Let's AWS manage your AWS!

 ## What about other types of documentation?